Last updated September 20, 2017 at 3:24 pm

 The 68th International Astronautical Congress is coming to Adelaide on 25-29 September with a huge program featuring plenary sessions and highlight lectures from everyone from Elon Musk to Bill Nye to Heads of major space agencies.

-Follow all the IAC 2017 stories, including daily live videos at the Congress and all the news and announcements in the lead up to this astronautical event at australiascience.tv/theme/iac-2017.
+Follow all the IAC 2017 coverage, including news and articles in the lead up to this astronautical event, and daily live videos during the Congress at australiascience.tv/iac-2017.

 If you really, really love space, you’ll already know that the ultimate annual space nerd event is coming to Australia very soon!
 But just in case you haven’t heard, free up the end of September because the 68th International Astronautical Congress (IAC) is coming to Adelaide.
 Here at Australia’s Science Channel, we are incredibly proud and excited to be a media partner for this event in our own backyard.
 We will be doing everything from livestreaming to live-tweeting to make sure you don’t miss out!